 Test Wi-Fi speed to devices on your network

-- Results measure your devices’ connection speed to the nearest Wifi point, not their connection to the internet itself.
+- Results measure your devices’ connection speed to the router or point they’re connected to, not their connection to the internet itself.

-- We’ll test one Wifi point at a time, showing speeds for each device connected to that Wifi point.
+- We’ll test one point at a time, showing speeds for each device connected to that point.
 A checkmark will appear next to the device name when the test is complete.
-This should take about 3 seconds per connected device.

 - Once all tests have completed, tap Redo to run the tests again.
 If you’re finished, tap Done.